-- > Use PPO providers.
-They charge less, and you pay less. - Precertify your surgeries and Hospital visits.
-Ask your Physician if a generic drug is appropriate for you.
-You'll pay less for generic than for brand name drugs. - > Use urgent care facilities instead of emergency rooms, if medically appropriate. - > Preventive Care is free when received from PPO Providers.
+- > Use Participating Providers.
+They charge less, and you pay less. - > Some services and procedures, including Hospital visits, require Prior Authorization. - Ask your Physician if a generic drug is appropriate for you.
+You'll pay less for generic than for brand name drugs. - > Use urgent care facilities instead of emergency rooms, if medically appropriate. - > Preventive Care is free when received from Participating Providers.